ILIAS-eLearning/ILIAS/components/ILIAS/Authentication/PRIVACY.md

   for at most approximately 7 days after the session ended.
 - **Residual data**: The aggregated statistics in `usr_session_stats` are fully anonymized (they contain only counts, not user IDs) and are not deleted when individual users are removed.
+Session storage entries in `usr_sess_istorage` and raw session statistics are only removed on logout or session expiry (via `ilSession::_destroy()`); account deletion via `ilSession::_destroyByUserId()` does not clean these entries, so they may persist as residual data after a user is removed.
 The `auth_ext_attr_mapping` configuration data persists until the associated authentication mode is reconfigured or removed.

 ## Data being exported